jeffreykegler/hoonlint/misc/whitespace.md

 * Every row in a chain starts with a rune, but not every rune starts a new row.

-* A silo may contain both runes and runechildren.
+* A silo may be "mixes", containing both runes and runechildren.

 *From `arvo/sys/hoon.hoon`, lines 1572-1575:*
 ```